Can You Save Your Marriage By Yourself If Your Spouse Isn’t Trying?

 Things That Work

 There are four things that cause one person to want to be closer to another.
-They are physical attraction, intellectual attraction, emotional attraction, and spiritual attraction.
+They are physical attraction, intellectual attraction, emotional attraction, and spiritual attraction (we refer to these as The PIES of Attraction).
 When one spouse is being abandoned, the best thing they can do is to quit clinging and work on the four areas of attractiveness.

 Physical attractiveness has to do with how one looks.
 It doesn’t mean plastic surgery or pretending to be 20 years younger.
 It does mean doing what it takes to be as physically attractive as one can be at their age and situation in life.
 That isn’t competing with the physical appearance of whoever may be alluring the spouse.
 (Interestingly, many people involved in affairs say that the lover isn’t as physically attractive as their partner.)
 It is making oneself the best they can be.
 It says to the abandoning mate, “Leave if you want, but I will survive without you and I will attract the attention of others.
 I may be in another relationship by the time you come to your senses.”